Practical Nurse Education

 - Completed the College’s assessment process and achieved acceptable scores or be exempted from placement, or satisfactorily completed all needed preparatory courses by the end of fall semester prior to acceptance.

-- Completed the application process as described in the PNE admission packet.
+- Completed the application process as described in the PNE Competitive Packet.

 - Physical and emotional health status compatible with the ability to provide safe nursing care.

-- Completed a state-approved Nursing Assistant I training course consisting of 70 hours of training, which includes 40 hours of clinical instruction and be listed as a NAI with no substantiated findings.
+- Completed a state-approved Nursing Assistant I training course consisting of 70 hours of training, which includes 40 hours of clinical instruction and be listed as a NAI with no substantiated findings by the time of entry to the program.

 - Be currently certified in Healthcare Provider CPR at the time of entry into the program.